IdentityServer/IdentityServer4/docs/reference/options.rst

 ^^^^^^^^^^^^^^^

-* ``LoginUrl``, ``LogoutUrl``, ``ConsentUrl``, ``ErrorUrl``, ``DeviceVerificationUrl`` Sets the the URLs for the login, logout, consent, error and device verification pages.
+* ``LoginUrl``, ``LogoutUrl``, ``ConsentUrl``, ``ErrorUrl``, ``DeviceVerificationUrl`` Sets the URLs for the login, logout, consent, error and device verification pages.
 * ``LoginReturnUrlParameter``
     Sets the name of the return URL parameter passed to the login page.
 Defaults to *returnUrl*.
 * ``LogoutIdParameter``